On this page:

 personal care and support at school – learn more in our guideline for work and study supports

-Examples of supports we may fund
+Examples of supports that may be NDIS supports for you

 Assistive technology that students need no matter what activity they’re doing, such as hearing aids, wheelchairs, personal communications devices